martinbogo/pt-battery-diagnostics/README.md

 Aug 25, 2021

 Segway has discontinued work on the Personal Transporter series in 2020.
+I no longer have access to any Lithium or NiMH batteries to test or debug code.
 I will accept issues that have pull requests attached, and fold-backs from forks.
 At this point, I have no time to work on this codebase.
 If you are interested in doing work, and you have a proven and responsible track-record on GitHub maintaining a codebase, I will allow commit access if you want to volunteer to maintain the codebase.

 **INTRO***